 We record obligations and expenses related to pension benefit plans based on actuarial valuations, which include key assumptions on discount rates, expected returns on plan assets and compensation increases.
 These actuarial assumptions are reviewed annually and modified as appropriate.
 The effect of modifications is generally recorded or amortized over future periods.
-The discount rate of 5.0% at December 31, 2013 reflects an analysis of yield curves as of the end of the year and the schedule of expected cash needs of the plan.
+The discount rate of 4.0% at December 31, 2014 reflects an analysis of yield curves as of the end of the year and the schedule of expected cash needs of the plan.
 The expected long-term return on plan assets of 8.0% reflects the plan's historical returns and represents our best estimate of the likely future returns on the plan's asset mix.
 We believe the assumptions used in recording obligations under the plans are reasonable based on prior experience, market conditions and the advice of plan actuaries.
-However, an increase in the discount rate would decrease the plan obligations and the net periodic benefit cost.
-In addition, an increase in the expected long-term return on plan assets would decrease the net periodic pension cost, while a decrease in expected long-term return on plan assets would increase the net periodic pension cost.
+However, an increase in the discount rate would decrease the plan obligations and the net periodic benefit cost, while a decrease in the discount rate would increase the plan obligations and the net periodic pension cost, while a decrease in expected long-term return on plan assets would increase the net periodic pension cost, while a decrease in expected long-term return on plan assets would increase the net periodic pension cost.